 How to get involved

-You can organise your own cycling event by yourself, with your friends and family, outdoors or indoors and get people to sponsor you.
+You can organise your own cycling or biking event by yourself, with your friends and family, outdoors or indoors and get people to sponsor you.

 There are two ways in which you can raise money through your event:

 1. Set up a fundraising page on Virgin Money Giving.
 This is just like JustGiving but Virgin Money Giving is a not-for-profit organisation and only charge charities the minimum fees needed to cover their running costs.
 You can easily see who has sponsored you and your supporters are automatically thanked.
 But you can of course thank them personally as well if you want.

 You can also create a team page for your club on Virgin Money Giving where individual pages can be linked together.
 This will show how much your event as a whole, has raised.

 2. Use a sponsorship form If you prefer to use a form that people can fill out to support you, then this is the one for you.